28 Best Hotels in Northern Vermont, Vermont

 $$ | 830 Jay Peak Rd., Montgomery, VT, 05859, USA

 Accommodations at Jay Peak include standard hotel rooms, suites, condominiums, town houses, and cottage and clubhouse suites.
-Amenities and activities are nearly endless, especially for kids, starting with the huge indoor water park and continuing with an 18-hole golf course, ice arena, Nordic center, all-you-can-eat barbecue, and plenty of festivals.
+Amenities and activities are nearly endless, especially for kids, starting with the huge indoor water park and continuing with an 18-hole golf course, ice arena, Nordic center, and plenty of festivals.

 Pros